-The second largest city in Croatia and Dalmatian Coast’s capital, Split has one of the biggest European harbors, and it is a hub to the rest of the country.
+The second-largest city in Croatia and Dalmatian Coast’s capital, Split, has one of the biggest European harbors, and it is a hub to the rest of the country.
 It is located around the beautiful Roman Palace.
 However, it is mostly a suburb to the rest.
 If you are considering it as a typical Croatian coastal city, keep in mind there is nothing much to do here.

 But it is still an excellent opportunity for you to book some day trips from Split to explore its nearest landmarks.
-You can have a scenic drive or thrilling outdoor experience along the coast, hike in the mountains or check out a couple of closest islands on the speedboat.
+You can have a scenic drive or thrilling outdoor experience along the coast, hike in the mountains, or check out a couple of closest islands on the speedboat.
 You will stay occupied with a lot of things to explore.

 One can get along these locations alone or also book a tour guide who has proper knowledge about the sites.
-It is better to have a guide as they can organize the ideal boat trips from Split, manage the transportation, and guide the tour while giving a lot of insight to the history and local life of Croatia.
+It is better to have a guide as they can organize the ideal boat trips from Split, manage the transportation, and guide the tour while giving a lot of insight into the history and local life of Croatia.

 Split is still the best destination to prepare you for a lot of day trips along the southern coast.
 The perfect island day trips from Split cover a lot of national parks, islands, and nearby cities.

 Read full blog post about Split: Top 17 Things to do in Split